HarkerGameDevelopmentClub/Flappy-Bird/README.md

 # Flappy-Bird
 An editable demonstration for Club Fair.
-Work in progress.
+Ready for use.